Which trends offer opportunities or pose threats on the European processed fruit and vegetables market?

 - Canned beans – Canned beans are traditionally sourced from within Europe, mostly from Italy.
 Recently, however, they have been increasingly sourced from Türkiye, Kenya, Lebanon and Tanzania.

 - Dates – Until recently, the main suppliers of dates to Europe were exclusively Tunisia and Algeria.
 The recent trend is to introduce a wider range of date varieties on the European market.
-New increasing sourcing origins include Palestine, Iran, Morocco, the United Arab Emirates and Egypt.
+New increasing sourcing origins include the Palestinian Territories, Iran, Morocco, the United Arab Emirates and Egypt.

 Autentika Global carried out this study on behalf of CBI.